tholok97/imt3005-project-cicd/README.md

   * How to trigger build?
 Webhooks are not possible because our floating ip's are internal NTNU addresses.
 * **TODO**: Configure Blue Ocean plugin for Jenkins.

+### Development

+I made [this Vagrant machine](https://github.com/tholok97/imt3005-vagrant-vm) for working with the project.
+It includes all the tools I need during development.

 ## About this repository

 This repository is mainly a [control repository](https://puppet.com/docs/pe/latest/code_management/control_repo.html) based on [this template](https://github.com/puppetlabs/control-repo), but it also contains an infrastructure definition in OpenStack Heat that brings up a stack running the control-repo.
 The original README from the template is stored [here](./README_original.md).